More climate challenges ahead for Mozambique and Malawi – DW – 12/19/2024

 Cyclone Chido unleashed heavy rains and winds of up to 260 km/h (160 mph), damaging buildings, uprooting trees, and plunging entire neighborhoods into darkness.
 Two fatalities were reported in the port city of Pemba in Cabo Delgado, and a three-year-old child was reported to have drowned in Nampula.

-The National Institute of Meteorology (INAM) said over 250 millimeters (10 inches) of rain fell in just 24 hours, worsening conditions in an already vulnerable region.
+The National Institute of Meteorology (INAM) said more than 250 millimeters (10 inches) of rain fell in just 24 hours, worsening conditions in an already vulnerable region.
 Humanitarian organizations have been quick to respond, but the need is immense.

 "UNICEF is concerned about the immediate impact of this cyclone — the loss of life, the damage to schools, homes, and healthcare facilities," said Guy Taylor, a UNICEF representative in Mozambique.